BY THE NUMBERS: The '50 Shades Of Grey' Phenomenon

 This number broke the previous paperback novel sales record of 141,000 made by children's book, Brisingr, in 2008.

-When the book first debuted, extreme demand for the novels accounted for as much as a 25 per cent boost in adult fiction sales.
+The extreme demand for books have accounted for as much as a 25 per cent boost in adult fiction sales.

+'50 Shades Darker,' the second book in the series, has topped the list for 15 weeks.

 The entire series was originally 'Twilight' fan fiction called 'Master of the Universe.'